Éireann Lorsung | teaching

 ENG 312: Nonfiction (advanced writing workshop)

-In addition to teaching, I supervised Honors Theses and independent studies in writing and book arts; supported student research through the Wilson Fellowship program at UMF; managed student research assistants; advised twelve students; and was faculty advisor of the Writers’ Guild, the student writing organization on campus.
+Supervised Honors Theses and independent studies in writing and book arts; supported student research through the Wilson Fellowship program at UMF; managed student research assistants; advised twelve students; and was faculty advisor to student writing organization.

 Sample courses